Foodie Friday

 There's a good reason Bon Appétit called Boulder, America's Foodiest Town.
 This weekly blog will help you understand why!
 Every Friday, check out downtown's food scene and all the incredible opportunities available to tantalize your taste buds!
 Check out this list of restaurant specials and promotions compiled weekly - just for YOU!

-The Museum of Boulder is serving up a tasty new exhibit, Boulder EATS!
-Food Traditions Along the Front Range opening November 14.
-This vibrant showcase celebrates how Boulder changed the way America eats, exploring the city’s food history from pioneering natural foods to today’s thriving culinary scene.
-Discover stories from local restaurants, farms, and food innovators, and enjoy interactive displays honoring the people and flavors that shaped our community.
-The exhibit runs through July 26, 2026, with special programs and events all season long.
+Boulder EATS! opens this Saturday, November 14.
+The Museum of Boulder is serving up Boulder EATS!
+Food Traditions Along the Front Range, a vibrant exhibit celebrating how Boulder has shaped the way America eats.
+Explore stories from local restaurants, farms, and food innovators, and enjoy interactive displays honoring the people and flavors that make our community unique.
+Running through July 26, 2026, the exhibit also features special programs and events all season long—perfect for food lovers of all ages.

-Frisco Tattoo is turning ink into impact this month with a Food Drive for Harvest of Hope.
-Their initiative supports local families in need.
-For every five items donated, you’ll earn a raffle ticket for a chance to win free tattoo time and artist merch.
+Frisco Tattoo is turning ink into impact with their Food Drive for Harvest of Hope.
+Bring five non-perishable items and you’ll earn a raffle ticket for a chance to win free tattoo time and artist merch—all while helping local families in need.

-Elevations Credit Union is joining forces with Community Food Share to help ensure no one in Boulder County goes hungry this season.
-Now through November 17, drop off non-perishable food items at any Elevations branch or at Community Food Share.
-Even better, Elevations will match every donation, doubling the impact of your generosity.
+Elevations Credit Union and Community Food Share are wrapping up their annual food drive, working together to ensure no one in Boulder County goes hungry this holiday season.
+There’s still time to drop off non-perishable items at any Elevations branch or at Community Food Share through November 17.
+Even better—Elevations will match every donation, doubling the good you do.

 Ways to Help